Golf Croquet Synopsis

-To allow evenly contested games between players of different abilities the weaker player is given a number of extra turns that can be taken at any stage of the game.
-However a hoop may not be scored for the player's side in an extra turn.
+To allow evenly contested games between players of different abilities the weaker player is given a number of extra strokes that can be taken at any stage of the game.
+However a hoop may not be scored for the player's side in an extra stroke.

 - Simplified Basic Rules Of Golf Croquet.

 - The full Rules of Golf Croquet.